KPXO-TV

 KPXO-TV (channel 66) is a television station licensed to Kaneohe, Hawaii, United States, serving the Hawaiian Islands as an affiliate of Ion Television.
 Owned by Inyo Broadcast Holdings, KPXO-TV maintains offices on Waimanu Street in Honolulu.
-Its primary transmitter is located north of Kailua, with a secondary transmitter in Akupu, Hawaii.
+It broadcasts from a two-site distributed transmission system, with transmitters at Kailua and Akupu, Hawaii.

 KPXO-TV was a charter affiliate of the network when it began as Pax TV in 1998.
 Even though it does not have any satellite stations, KPXO-TV is available on cable statewide.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 In 2009, KPXO left analog channel 66, continuing on digital channel 41 when the analog to digital conversion was completed.

-On April 13, 2017, the FCC announced that KPXO-TV will relocate to RF channel 32 by April 12, 2019 as a result of the broadcast incentive auction.
+On April 13, 2017, the FCC announced that KPXO-TV would relocate to RF channel 32 by April 12, 2019 as a result of the broadcast incentive auction.